augustinas1/MomentClosure.jl/docs/src/api/momentclosure_api.md

 ## Model definition

 MomentClosure is fully compatible with reaction network models defined using [Catalyst](https://github.com/SciML/Catalyst.jl) and stored as a [`ModelingToolkit.ReactionSystem`](https://catalyst.sciml.ai/stable/api/catalyst_api/#ModelingToolkit.ReactionSystem).
 Nevertheless, we have implemented a *limited* extension of `ModelingToolkit.ReactionSystem`, called `ReactionSystemMod`, that allows us to consider systems containing reactions whose products can be independent geometrically distributed random variables.
 For example, such reactions can be encountered in certain models of [autoregulatory gene networks](@ref gene_network_example).
-Moreover, `ReactionSystemMod` provides an alternative to Catalyst as the model is now constructed directly in terms of user-defined reaction propensity functions and the stoichiometric matrix, with system parameters and species defined using ModelingToolkit [`@parameters`](https://mtk.sciml.ai/stable/highlevel/#ModelingToolkit.@parameters) and [`@variables`](https://mtk.sciml.ai/stable/highlevel/#ModelingToolkit.@variables) respectively.
+Moreover, `ReactionSystemMod` provides an alternative to Catalyst as the model is now constructed directly in terms of user-defined reaction propensity functions and the stoichiometric matrix, with system parameters and species defined using ModelingToolkit [`@parameters`](https://mtk.sciml.ai/stable/basics/ContextualVariables/#Parameters-1) and Symbolics [`@variables`](https://symbolics.juliasymbolics.org/stable/manual/variables/#Symbolics.@variables) respectively.
 However, we stress that defining models using Catalyst is preferred whenever possible due to its much richer integration within the broader [SciML](https://github.com/SciML/) ecosystem.

 ```@docs
-ModelingToolkit.@parameters
+@parameters
-ModelingToolkit.@variables
+@variables
 ReactionSystemMod
 ```